mesfind/ai_weather/docs/_episodes/00-setup.md

 The **NVIDIA DGX Spark** is a desktop AI supercomputer powered by the GB10 Grace Blackwell superchip, featuring 128 GB of unified memory and 1 PetaFLOP of parallel throughput [[16]].
 It is designed to bring datacenter-capable AI, machine learning, and data science workflows directly to your desk [[19]].

 ### What is Possible with a Spark?
-- **✅ Ideal For**: Running benchmarks, blending forecasts, and training small bias correction models locally, *provided you already have your reforecast data*.
+- **Ideal For**: Running benchmarks, blending forecasts, and training small bias correction models locally, *provided you already have your reforecast data*.
-- **❌ Not Ideal For**: Large-scale reforecast data generation.
+- **Not Ideal For**: Large-scale reforecast data generation.
 This task requires massive I/O throughput and distributed parallelism that are better suited for traditional HPC clusters.

 For practical guides, playbooks, and interactive options to get started, visit the official [NVIDIA Build: DGX Spark](https://build.nvidia.com/spark) portal [[1]].
 You can also explore the [DGX Spark User Guide](https://docs.nvidia.com/dgx/dgx-spark/common-use-cases.html) for common use cases [[3]].